LINUX-OASIS/NETWORKING-SAMBA-TUI-EXPLORER-SAVER/README.md

 <div align="center">

-# ✨ Nyaa~ Magical SMB Explorer 🐾
+## ✨ Samba TUI Explorer 🐾

 ### NETWORKING-SAMBA-TUI-EXPLORER-SAVER

-**Explore Samba shares across your LAN using adorable magic and terminal spells! 💖**
+**Explore and manage Samba shares across your LAN with a simple and efficient terminal interface. 💖**

 </div>